TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 Task: Complete the code by adding the corresponding data types of the variables, based on the values assigned to them.

 *Do not change the values of the variables, as they are needed to match the required output.*

+## **Painting a Wall (Math):**

+You are painting a rectangular wall and need to calculate the area in order to buy the necessary amount of paint.

+The variables length and height define the size of the wall.

+Task: Calculate and output the area of the wall.

+*Hint: The area of the wall is its length multiplied by the height.*